Edwz208/ceta2024/README.md

 Button on Adafruit dashboard must be pressed to begin the challenges

-An ultrasonic distance sensor as well for the third challenge in the competition
+An ultrasonic distance sensor utilized for the third challenge in the competition